 In 2006, the City negotiated three-year successor agreements (July 1, 2006 through June 30, 2009) with all groups covered under Charter Section A8.409.
 Based on the MOUs that expired June 30, 2006, the City was to resume paying the employees' contribution to retirement.
-However, in the newly negotiated fiscal years 2006-07 through 2008-09 agreements, most groups agreed to continue paying their own retirement contribution in exchange for an additional base wage increase.
-In general, employees agreed to pay their employee contribution to either the CalPERS (either 7% or 9%, depending on the plan) or SFERS (7.5%) retirement plans for all three years.
+However, in the newly negotiated fiscal years 2006-07 through 2008-09 agreements, most groups agreed to continue paying their own retirement contribution to either the CalPERS (either 7% or 9%, depending on the plan) or SFERS (7.5%) retirement plans for all three years.
 In exchange for the employees' agreement to resume payment of their retirement contribution, the City will increase employees' base pay by a cost-equivalent post-tax amount.
 Additionally, employees will receive some general wage increases in each year of the contract.
 A few bargaining units opted not to continue paying the employee contribution and therefore did not receive the additional increase.